angulardart/site-angulardart/src/_codelabs/ng2/1-skeleton.md

   Transformers are listed and configured in the pubspec under the `transformers:` field.

-* The Angular 2 transformer generates static structures that remove the need for reflection at runtime, making your app run more efficiently.
+* The `angular2` transformer generates static structures that remove the need for reflection at runtime, making your app run more efficiently.